Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-3/lecture-materials/intro-to-django-many-to-many-models.md

 #### Make and Run the Migration

-Because we've made a change to a Model that impacts the database's schema, we must make a migration and migrate it to update the database.
+Because we’ve made a change to a Model that impacts the database’s schema, we must make a migration and migrate it to update the database with the Web Container Shell.

 <br>
 <br>